 SRT Hellcat Production

 Dodge will also increase Hellcat production for 2016 and will work with dealers to allocate cars based on the dealer’s inventory.
 Beginning on August 10, will have the opportunity to order their first allocation of 2016.
-Those dealers able to move their inventory will permitted to participate in a second allocation next February.
+Those dealers able to move their inventory will be permitted to participate in a second allocation next February.
 Production of the 2016 SRT Hellcats will begin in September.

 “We could not have asked for a more enthusiastic response to the Charger and Challenger SRT Hellcats – it was absolutely unprecedented, but then again, these 707-horsepower muscle cars are unprecedented,” said Tim Kuniskis, President and CEO, Dodge and SRT brands, FCA US.
 “To meet this demand, we are more than doubling our SRT Hellcat production for 2016 and simplifying the process to make it easier for our enthusiasts to get their hands on the hottest muscle cars in history.
 In addition, customers with verified sold orders that weren’t built in the 2015 model year will receive special discounted pricing if they re-order in 2016.”